ModelEarth/community/conferences/2020_04_SRSA_Savannah/MaterialsTrackingIOAbstract.md

 5. other technological and environmental changes related to material use and substitution, and
 6. the market consequences of scaling up material cycling changes.

-The method also requires a sufficient characterization of the material streams in quantity and quality, for which national standards are still lacking.
+We propose the creation of a model in the form of a multi-regional waste input-output (WIO) model, an extended form of the IO model, that retains attributes and thus functionality of an USEEIO model.
 This methodology will be presented using an example material of interest to the SE Georgia partners.